Dependency injection in BlackSheep¶

 An instance of Foo

-is injected automatically at every web request to "/".
+is injected automatically for every web request to "/".

 Service resolution¶

-automatically resolves graphs of services, when a type that is resolved
+Rodi automatically resolves dependency graphs when a resolved type depends on

 because the __init__